SAFETY RELATED POLICIES

 activity in any sport is permitted.
 Team meetings are permitted.

-3. Notification of Schools - The Section XI safety chairman, upon the
+3. Notification of Schools - The Section XI Safety Chairman, will

-advice of Metro Weather Service, will initiate the heat alert by notifying the
+monitor the heat index and will initiate a heat alert by notifying the

 Section XI Office as to the course of action.
 The Section XI staff will